paxofsnax/DrawIO-AVShapes/README.md

   To test your custom shapes:
   1. Copy and paste the XML code into the Shape Editor.
   2. In Draw.io, go to `Arrange > Insert > Shape` to open the Edit Shape dialog.
-  3. View and modify the XML structure of your shape.
+  3. View and modify the XML structure of your shape via preview button.

   Try it here: https://app.diagrams.net/